 Island-hop through the contrasting isles of the Outer Hebrides, from Barra, through the Uists to Harris then Lewis, before returning to the mainland through the Isle of Skye.

-£1035 per person for departures in March, April & October, £1120 for May to September.
+£1345 per person for departures in March, April & October, £1425 per person in May to September.

 All prices are based on two people sharing a double or twin room, for ten nights on a bed & breakfast basis, and include ferry crossings for two adults and a car from Oban to Barra, onwards through the Outer Hebrides, from Harris to Skye and back to Mallaig.

-All our holidays include a map of Scotland with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
+Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

-All our holiday prices include a service charge of £8 per person per night towards the costs we incur in researching, planning and designing your holiday.
+All our holiday prices include a service charge of £9 per person per night towards the costs we incur in researching, planning and designing your holiday.